influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

 Connections to InfluxDB and Kapacitor can be configured through the Chronograf user interface (UI) or with JSON configuration files.

+> Note: Connection details are stored in Chronograf’s internal database `chronograf-v1.db` `.src`.
+Typically, the only time you'll need to administer the internal database is when you're [restoring a Chronograf database](/chronograf/v1.7/administration/restoring-chronograf-db/).

 ## Managing InfluxDB connections using the Chronograf UI

 To create an InfluxDB connection in the Chronograf UI: